“To handle yourself, use your head; to handle others, use your heart” ~ Eleanor Roosevelt

 The dream is over!

 That’s a maybe!
+Just a possibility!

 These visions and dreams drive the romantic notion that many people have of owning their own small business.
 Enticed by the thoughts of freedom, no boss, working on the beach or some exotic co-working space and a 20-hour flexible work week.

-Then selling the business for millions.
+A few years of struggle and then selling the business for millions.

 And this horrible reality is supported by cold hard statistics.